-Limitations: It is important to note that these demos are limited to fairly simple uses.
+Limitations: These demos are limited to fairly simple uses.
 In particular, you cannot break up sections within indented code (loops, if statements, function definitions, etc.) Supporting something like this would basically require tracking the internal execution state of the Python interpreter, so only top-level divisions are allowed.
-If you want to be able to open an IPython instance at an arbitrary point in a program, you can use IPython's embedding facilities, see IPython.embed() for details.
+If you want to be able to open an IPython instance at an arbitrary point in a program, you can use IPython's embedding facilities.